z-solution/kiahStore/README.md

-# KiahOnline Store
+# Kiah Store

-KiahOnline Store is a SAAS e-commerce.
+KiahStore Store is a SAAS e-commerce.
 This application was develop as the require of KJ to helping the small and medium business during and post COVID-19 pandemic.
-KiahOnline Store allow business owner to register and operate an online store with too much hassle.
+KiahStore Store allow business owner to register and operate an online store with too much hassle.

 # Feature